Guybrush Threepwood: Promotion and reception

 Symbiote Studios and LucasArts have made a statue which features Guybrush Threepwood facing off against LeChuck in a fight.
+In Star Wars: The Force Unleashed II, a skin called "Guybrush Threepkiller" based on the character is included.

 IGN thought Guybrush was one of the few characters that would be strong enough to carry their own movie franchise, calling him "delightfully amusing" and noting that humour was one of his defining traits.
 Guybrush was included in GameSpot's vote for the all-time greatest video game hero.
 Guybrush was eliminated in the first round when facing off against Wander from Shadow of the Colossus, garnering 46.5% of the votes.
 Empire listed Guybrush as the seventh top greatest video game character, saying that he was "[a]rguably the most-loved character in point and click adventure gaming history".
 UGO Networks listed Guybrush as one of their best heroes of all time.
 When detailing pirates, UGO also called Guybrush "[t]he perfect protagonist for a light-hearted pirate adventure".
 Tom Chatfield, writing for The Observer, listed Guybrush as one of the 10 best video game characters, characterizing Guybrush as "an unforgettable presence in countless nascent gaming lives, from his knobbly knees to his less-than-silky sword skills".
 Guybrush also was listed in the Guinness World Records as the 38th top video game character.
 In 2012, GamesRadar ranked him as the 10th best hero in video games, adding "he may not be the most intimidating of protagonists[...], he gets by with his sharp wit and resourcefulness", and that "he's not only an unlikely pirate, but also an unlikely hero".
 In 2021, Rachel Weber of GamesRadar ranked Guybrush as 30th of their "50 iconic video game characters".
 HobbyConsolas included Guybrush on their "The 30 best heroes of the last 30 years".
+During the 26th Annual D.I.C.E.
+Awards, the writing and vocal performance of Guybrush Threepwood in Return to Monkey Island received a nomination for "Outstanding Achievement in Character".